Pixelmatic/pixelmatic.github.io/_posts/2020-01-01-how-to-get-rid-of-wordpress.md

 What is different with these from tech like PHP or Ruby on Rails, it is that the back-end and server logic is decoupled from them.
 Hence using these frameworks we generally go for an architecture of a decoupled front-end that consumes web services.
 Note that this also allows front-ends to work offline.

-### How to combine both?
+### Let's combine both!

-Use your favorite HTTP Client to simply consume the WordPress and WooCommerce API
+Simply now use your favorite HTTP Client to simply consume the WordPress and WooCommerce API

 We suggest,
 - For React and Vue to use: [https://github.com/axios/axios](https://github.com/axios/axios){:target="_blank"}